MicrosoftDocs/mixed-reality/mixed-reality-docs/mr-dev-docs/develop/unity/includes/unity-play-mode.md

 1. In the **Holographic Remoting for Play Mode** window, in the **Remote Host Name** box, enter the IP address of your HoloLens 2.

     > [!TIP]
-    > The IP address of your HoloLens 2 can be found when running the Holographic Remoting Player
+    > The IP address of your HoloLens 2 can be found on the first screen of the Holographic Remoting Player after you click "Play" to start it.

     ![Screenshot of the Holographic Remoting Player running on the HoloLens 2 with IP address circled.](../images/openxr-features-img-06.png)